carnesen-archive/bitcoin-config/readme.md

 ...
 ```

-The above examples are written in TypeScript, but this module is distributed as ES6 JavaScript with TypeScript type declaration (.d.ts) files.
+The above examples are written in TypeScript, but this module is distributed as ES2017 JavaScript (suitable for Node.js version >= 8) with TypeScript type declaration (.d.ts) files.
 These examples would be almost the same in "normal" Node.js JavaScript, but with the `import ... from` replaced by `const ... = require`.

 ## Named exports